-- Do not attempt to repair defective finger cuffs (for example, with adhesive tape) as this will substantially affect measurement accuracy. - Don't remove the finger cuff from a finger before stopping the measurement.
+- The finger cuff should not be applied over a wound as this could cause further injury - Do not attempt to repair defective finger cuffs (for example, with adhesive tape) as this will substantially affect measurement accuracy. - Don't remove the finger cuff from a finger before stopping the measurement.
 After a measurement is complete, you should disconnect the air hose from the Wrist Unit and unwrap the finger cuff.
 This will prevent accidental damage to the finger cuff.
-The Human NIBP Controller automatically takes pressure away when the finger cuff is unwrapped.
+The Human NIBP Nano Interface automatically takes pressure away when the finger cuff is unwrapped.